Frama-C/open-source-case-studies/tutorials/2019-04-VerifyThis/Examples/README.md

 This is a C implementation of [Boyer-Moore's MJRTY algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_majority_vote_algorithm) to determine whether a single element occurs in a (strict) majority of the cells of the given array.
+As a special case, the implementation assumes that `0` does not occur in the input array, and returns that value to denote the absence of a majority value.
+This is the only constraint on the content of the array.

 The specification requires thus to define a logic function for counting the number of occurrences of an element in an array.
 Verification is quite involved, and in particular requires non-trivial loop invariants